DHTMLX/gantt-docs/data/desktop/howtostart_angular.md

 To capture changes made in the Gantt, you can use a [dataProcessor](https://docs.dhtmlx.com/gantt/api__gantt_dataprocessor.html) handler that lets you
 "communicate" with the server-side backend.
-The handler can be declared either as a function or as a router object.
-Gantt accepts a Promise response from the handler, so Gantt will correctly process the completion of an action.
+The handler can be declared either as a function or as a router object. dhtmlxGantt accepts a Promise response from the handler, so your Gantt will correctly process the completion of an action.

 You can create a **DataProcessor** via the **createDataProcessor()** API method and capture changes like this: